Ilsa, She Wolf of the SS: Development

 After Lee Frost and David F. Friedman's Love Camp 7 (1969) became successful in Canada, André Link and John Dunning of Cinepix Film Properties sought to capitalize by producing their own Nazi-themed exploitation film.
 Dunning was inspired by historical records of wartime medical experiments on unwilling human subjects, but also sought to add a female villain.

 Dunning worked on the screenplay with writer John C.W.
 Saxton, drawing inspiration from Ilse Koch, wife of the commandant of the Sachsenhausen concentration camp and, later, Buchenwald.
 Nicknamed “The Bitch of Buchenwald”, Koch was accused of several war crimes, including an experiment in which she had the skin of tattooed prisoners removed to make furniture.
 The film's central premise of Ilsa torturing women to test their endurance for pain was based on a wartime medical theory that women could take pain and punishment better than men, because they were better equipped as a result of the birthing ordeal.

 Link and Dunning approached Love Camp 7 producer David F. Friedman to produce, an offer he promptly accepted.
 Friedman was a veteran exploitation filmmaker, having produced numerous “roughie” sexploitation films, as well as Herschell Gordon Lewis’ seminal Blood Feast.
-The director was Don Edmonds, an actor who’d begun directing sexploitation films earlier in the decade.
+The director was Don Edmonds, an actor who had begun directing sexploitation films earlier in the decade.
 Ilsa would be his third film as director, following Wild Honey and Tender Loving Care.
 Edmonds later described the screenplay as "the worst piece of shit I ever read".